 Often called “The Silent Thief of Sight”, glaucoma is a group of disorders that damage the optic nerve, causes vision loss if left untreated.
 Glaucoma is one of the leading causes of blindness.
-Symptoms typically develop slowly and by the time there is noticeable vision loss, the condition is late-stage.
+Glaucoma symptoms typically develop slowly and by the time there is noticeable vision loss, the condition is late-stage.
 Early detection is key to treating and preventing permanent vision loss.
-How To Test For Glaucoma Early detection is the best ...
+How To ...

 Early detection is the best way to prevent vision loss due to glaucoma and that starts with having a comprehensive eye exam every year.
 Glaucoma cannot be diagnosed with one single test.
 Your doctor must look at different pieces of the puzzle to make that determination.
 A glaucoma evaluation will normally consist of all or some of these tests: